You must visit these places to sell old vinyl records if you have a stack of old vinyl records or a crate full.

-Where can I sell my old vinyl records?
+Where To sell old vinyl records?

 There are several places where you can sell your old vinyl records:

-eBay
+1. eBay

-eBay is my go-to place to sell old stuff such as Disney VHS tapes and other various items, including old vinyl records.
 With millions of users worldwide, it offers a vast audience for sellers to reach and a wide selection of items for buyers to choose from.

 One of the main advantages of selling on eBay is that it is a well-established platform that buyers widely trust, so you can be sure that many potential buyers will see your vinyl records.

-Btw, other online places you should check are OfferUp, Craigslists and Facebook Marketplace.
-Many people sell vinyl records on these platforms as well as other collectibles such as Beanie Babies, stamps, coins, fine art, comic books and sports memorabilia.
+Many people sell vinyl records on these platforms as well as other collectibles such as Beanie Babies, stamps, silver coins, fine art, comic books and sports memorabilia.

-Discogs
+2. Discogs

 One of the main advantages of Discogs is that it is specifically focused on vinyl records and other music-related items, so it is a great place to find a specific niche audience of buyers.

-Etsy
+7. Etsy

-Etsy is an online marketplace specializing in handmade and vintage goods, including vintage vinyl records.
 It is a great option for sellers looking to reach a specific audience of buyers interested in unique and one-of-a-kind items.

 Etsy offers a variety of tools to help you list and sell your items, including templates, pricing guides, and analytics to help you track your sales.
-Additionally, it is a very popular platform, with many products that sell great on it, meaning many potential buyers will see your items.

 One of the benefits of Etsy is that it allows you to connect with buyers, especially if you have a Store on their platform, which can help build a loyal customer base.

-Local Record Stores
+8. Local Record Stores

 Local record stores are a great place to sell old vinyl records.
 These stores typically specialize in buying and selling used records and have a knowledgeable staff that can help you determine the value of your collection.